 No sleep till Montréal

-Dance on and on till the break of dawn in these all-night afterhours hotspots.
+Dance on and on till the break of dawn in these late-night hotspots.
 Underground house, techno and dub keep the grooves smooth and dancers happy at: Le Salon Daomé in the Plateau on Mont-Royal Avenue and Bar Datcha in Mile End are as cool as they come, mixing the latest sounds with all-time classics.
 And dance in one of the city’s most historic buildings at La Voûte nightclub in Old Montreal.

 To each a rhythm